This post may contain affiliate sales links. Please read my disclosure policy.

 - Spiced Banana Bread

 The printable recipe card is below.
 Save/Print/Pin/bookmark this glorious Banana Bread!
 Well worth it to have this recipe in your arsenal.
 It’s worth every calorie for sure 🙂

 Have a great day, friends!

 The Best Banana Nut Bread Recipe

-In a large bowl, mix oil, butter, and sugar until well combined.
-Stir in eggs, vanilla, and banana until smooth.
+- In a large bowl, mix oil, butter, and granulated sugar until well combined.
+Stir in other wet ingredients – eggs, pure vanilla extract, and mashed banana until smooth.

-Gently stir in dry ingredients and buttermilk until a uniform batter has formed.
+- Gently stir in dry ingredients and buttermilk until a uniform batter has formed.
 Scrape sides to ensure no lumps are present.
-Stir in 1/2 cup walnuts.
-Pour into prepared pan and top with remaining 1/4 cup chopped nuts.
+Stir in 1/2 cup of chopped walnuts.
+Pour into a prepared pan and top with the remaining 1/4 cup of chopped nuts.

-Bake for 50 to 60 minutes in the lower half of the oven or until completely baked.
-Remove from oven and cool at least 15 minutes before removing from pan.
+- Bake for 50 to 60 minutes in the lower half of the oven or until completely baked.
+Remove from the oven and cool for at least 15 minutes before removing from the pan.
 Slice and serve.